Grants, levies and local love: How to fund tourism in regional communities

 2. Visitor Levies and Bed Taxes

-This model is widely used overseas and gaining momentum in Australia, especially where councils are feeling the pinch from increased tourism wear and tear on local infrastructure.
+This model is widely used overseas and gaining momentum in Australia, especially where councils are feeling the pinch from increased wear and tear on local infrastructure by visitors who don’t contribute to the infrastructure they use otherwise.

-Local governments can and do invest in tourism — not just through funding visitor centres, but by directly resourcing destination marketing, events, strategy development, and business support.
+Local governments invest in tourism — by directly resourcing visitor centres, destination marketing, visitor-attracting events, the development of tourism strategies, and business support.

 It’s not a cost.
 It’s an investment.